Table of Contents

 A Handful of History

-Shipping with the First Edition Pocket Guide to the Empire, The Elder Scrolls: Redguard continued the soft reboot of Julian LeFay’s Elder Scrolls that began with Battlespire’s Daedric politics and culminated in Morrowind’s alien, haunting athmosphere.
+Shipping with the First Edition Pocket Guide to the Empire, The Elder Scrolls Adventures: Redguard codified the soft reboot of Julian LeFay’s Elder Scrolls that began with Battlespire’s Daedric politics and culminated in Morrowind’s alien, haunting atmosphere.

 Tamriel Rebuilt began development deep in that time period, shortly before the release of Morrowind.
-The mods which are unified under the ”Project Tamriel” name are, while younger, still 10 years old or older.
-It was a different time because Bethesda itself was a different company: lore discussions and role plays were largely confined to a handful of websites, with the official Bethesda Lore forum as the hub of out of-game lore development and official forum RPs (often held or participated in by Bethesda developers).
+The mods which have since unified under the ”Project Tamriel” name are, while younger, more than 10 years old and based on defunct projects which are older still.
+It was a different time because Bethesda itself was a different company: lore discussions and role plays were largely confined to a handful of websites, with the official Bethesda Lore forum as the hub of out-of-game lore development and official forum RPs (often held or participated in by Bethesda developers).

 - Principle of Alienity - What is boring and mundane is wrong; what is interesting and alien is right.